PopovEvgeniy/bird2d/readme.txt

 Project Description

-Bird 2d is an ultra-fast 2D game engine for Linux.
+Bird 2D is an ultra-fast 2D game engine for Linux.
 It uses OPENGL for rendering.

 License

-Bird 2d is distributed under a Zlib license.
+Bird 2D is distributed under a Zlib license.

 Features

  Minimum external dependencies: only Xlib, Mesa 3d and libVLC.
- Easy-to-use object-oriented API
+ Easy-to-use object-oriented API.
  Animated and static sprites.
  Scrollable and static backgrounds.
  Sprite-sheets.